-Subject to the discussion of backup withholding and FATCA below, interest paid or accrued to a Non-U.S. Person (as defined below) generally will be considered "portfolio interest," and generally will not be subject to U.S. federal income tax or withholding tax if the interest is not effectively connected with the conduct of a trade or business within the United States by the Non-U.S. Person and the Non-U.S. Person:
+Subject to the discussion of backup withholding and FATCA below, interest (including for purposes of this discussion of Non-U.S. Holders, OID, if any) paid or accrued to a Non-U.S. Person (as defined below) generally will be considered "portfolio interest," and generally will not be subject to U.S. federal income tax or withholding tax if the interest is not effectively connected with the conduct of a trade or business within the United States by the Non-U.S. Person and the Non-U.S. Person:

-- is not actually or constructively a "10 percent shareholder" of the Sponsor, the Issuing Entity or the Depositor, including a holder of 10% of the outstanding certificates, or a "controlled foreign corporation" with respect to which the Sponsor, the Issuing Entity or the Depositor is a "related person" within the meaning of the Code, or a bank extending credit pursuant to a loan agreement entered into in the ordinary course of its trade or business within the meaning of Section 881(c)(3)(A) of the Code; and - provides the Indenture Trustee or other person who is otherwise required to withhold U.S. tax with respect to the Notes with an appropriate statement on IRS Form W-8BEN (for an individual), IRS Form W-8BEN-E (for an entity), a similar form or the applicable successor form signed under penalties of perjury, certifying that the beneficial owner of the Note is a foreign person and providing the foreign person's name and address.
+- is not actually or constructively a "10-percent shareholder" of the Sponsor, the Issuing Entity or the Depositor, including a holder of 10% of the outstanding certificates, or a "controlled foreign corporation" with respect to which the Sponsor, the Issuing Entity or the Depositor is a "related person" within the meaning of the Code, or a bank extending credit pursuant to a loan agreement entered into in the ordinary course of its trade or business within the meaning of Section 881(c)(3)(A) of the Code; and - provides the Indenture Trustee or other person who is otherwise required to withhold U.S. tax with respect to the Notes with an appropriate statement on IRS Form W-8BEN (for an individual), IRS Form W-8BEN-E (for an entity), a similar form or the applicable successor form signed under penalties of perjury, certifying that the beneficial owner of the Note is a foreign person and providing the foreign person's name and address.

-As used herein, a "Non-U.S. Person" means a nonresident, foreign corporation or other non-U.S. Person, and a "U.S. Person" means:
+As used herein, a "Non-U.S. Person" means a nonresident, foreign corporation or other non-U.S. Person (other than a partnership or other entity or arrangement classified as a partnership for U.S. federal income tax purposes), and a "U.S. Person" means:

-- a citizen or resident of the United States for U.S. federal income tax purposes; or - a corporation or partnership, except to the extent provided in applicable U.S. Department of the Treasury regulations, created or organized in or under the laws of the United States, any state or the District of Columbia, including an entity treated as a corporation or partnership for U.S. federal income tax purposes; or - an estate the income of which is subject to U.S. federal income taxation regardless of its source; or - a trust if a court within the United States is able to exercise primary supervision over the administration of such trust, and one or more such U.S. Persons have the authority to control all substantial decisions of such trust; or - to the extent provided in applicable U.S. Department of the Treasury regulations, certain trusts in existence on August 20, 1996, which are eligible to elect to be treated as U.S. Persons.
+- a citizen or resident of the United States for U.S. federal income tax purposes; or - a corporation, except to the extent provided in applicable U.S. Department of the Treasury regulations, created or organized in or under the laws of the United States, any state or the District of Columbia, including an entity treated as a corporation for U.S. federal income tax purposes; or - an estate the income of which is subject to U.S. federal income taxation regardless of its source; or - a trust if a court within the United States is able to exercise primary supervision over the administration of such trust, and one or more such U.S. Persons have the authority to control all substantial decisions of such trust; or - to the extent provided in applicable U.S. Department of the Treasury regulations, certain trusts in existence on August 20, 1996, which are eligible to elect to be treated as U.S. Persons.

-Any capital gain realized on the sale, redemption, retirement or other taxable disposition of a Note by a Non-U.S. Person will be exempt from U.S. federal income and withholding tax; provided that:
+Subject to the discussion of backup withholding and FATCA below, any gain realized on the sale, exchange, redemption, retirement or other taxable disposition of a Note (other than gain that represents accrued but unpaid interest not previously included in income, which will be subject to the rules regarding interest described above) by a Non-U.S. Person generally will be exempt from U.S. federal income and withholding tax; provided that: